Aloneiscool37/temp-mail-fuck/README.md

 #### <a name="enfindmessage">findMessage</a>

 The [findMessage](#enfindmessage) function returns the found message using the built-in callback filter of matches.
-In a successfully found email, there is only a preliminary message and the get Full Message function that can be used to get the full message.
+In a successfully found email, there is only a preliminary message and the getFullMessage function that can be used to get the full message.
 It takes the callback function of the filter as parameters and passes the object of the preliminary message as the first and only parameter.

 | parameters | default value | information|
 | ------ | ------ | ------ |